NomicFoundation/hardhat/docs/src/content/hardhat-chai-matchers/docs/reference.md

 ### `.hexEqual`

-Assert that the given strings hexadecimal strings correspond to the same numerical value:
+Assert that the given hexadecimal strings correspond to the same numerical value:

 ```ts
 expect("0x00012AB").to.hexEqual("0x12ab");